World Trade Symposium 2017:

-The 2017 agenda will cover the following digital and innovative trade trends, with an eye to the regulatory, economic and technological elements in each:
+The 2017 agenda covered the following digital and innovative trade trends, with an eye to the regulatory, economic and technological elements in each:

 Trade is moving from a ‘linear’ model to a networked interaction between many connected parties.
 In order to remain relevant, banks and alternative financial services providers need access to comprehensive real-time information to mitigate risk and release more funds to more players in the value chain.